digao-dalpiaz/Dam/README.md

 ## TDam properties

 `AutoWidth: Boolean` = Set the dialog form to auto stretch horizontally according to te message text. *There is a minimum and maximum fixed limits to the message form*.

+`CenterButtons: Boolean` = Define if the buttons at message form will be aligned at center.
+If this property is false, the buttons will be aligned at right of form.

 `DamDefault: Boolean` = Defines if this TDam will be used to fire quick messages (please read Quick Messages section).
 You only can have one defined as Default in the application.